 Ironically, and notwithstanding what appeared as Mexican men working in Produce and one young Black male in the Bakery, she was the first Black or Hispanic Black Clerk observed by me, since I began shopping at AFF.

-Loudly, sternly: “How many Kale in the bag?”
-The Manager never clearly addressed me, his question might have been to anyone on the line behind me.
+Loudly, sternly: The Manager begins a blisteringly verbal session while looking, only, at the Clerk.
+His voice is intensely loud, so much so that it hurt my ears; and possibly, other customers in the store.
+For, certainly, he intended that everyone was attentive to the event.
+Afterwards: “How many Kale in the bag?”
+The Manager never clearly addressed me, he never connected with me eye to eye, to my memory.
+His question might have been to anyone on the line, behind me, or, at other Checkouts stands.
 Still, I decided neither to become abrasive nor argumentative; and thereby, permitted the Manager to do his job.
 Removing the Kale from the bag, I reply, “Two.”
 “Did you charge him for two?”
 He harshly stares at the Clerk.
 “No.” Answers the Clerk.
 “Charge him for two,” the Manager loudly and sternly says.
 Without addressing me, he walks away.

 The Manager fails to arrest my, possible, discomforts and concerns, he offers no assurances of simple-error.
 In my presence the Clerk receives no instructions regarding her responsibilities, her techniques, and her lack of prudent inspections.
 Seemingly, “I” am the target.